 Press the power button on the control panel.
-The heater will auto ignite and begin heating.
-Hot water will be available within a few seconds

-You can adjust the temperature setting using the up/down buttons.
+The heater automatically begin heating.
+When the water is ran hot water will be available within a few seconds you can adjust the temperature setting using the up/down buttons.
 Range: 95° - 124° F.

 Very cold, high pressure water may need to be throttled to prevent it from passing through the system before it reaches temperature.

 There is a flow control valve mounted to the water heater under the rear dinette bench.
 If necessary, adjust this control to maintain heat.